MargKos/Restaurant-Analysis/README.md

 3. **User Simulation**
    Created synthetic users to simulate co-visitation behavior based on realistic preferences.
-Here we assumed, that a user is prefering restaurants with similar price and category, where price is more important than categroy ('Fake_Users.py').
+Here we assumed, that a user is prefering restaurants with similar price and category, where price is more important than categroy ('Simulate_Users.py').
-   Furthermore, we assume that the number of reviews a visitor is giving is Poisson distributed.
+   Furthermore, we assume that the number of reviews a visitor is giving is Poisson distributed and a user can rate a restaurant only once.

 4. **Transition Network Construction**
    Built a directed weighted network where nodes are restaurants, and edge weights depend on both co-visitation frequency and rating.
 Only restarants with at least 'boundary' co-visits are connected and part of the final network.
-   The lower the rating, the higher the probability of an user to leave the restaurant: p_u = 1 - (rating_u - 1) / 4
+   The lower the rating, the higher the probability of an user to leave the restaurant: p_u = 1 - (rating_u - 1) / 4.
    The transition probability from restaurant u to v is proportional to the co-visitation frequency between u and v, normalized by the total number of transitions from u.
+   This directed network graph illustrates **user transition dynamics** between restaurants.
+The network is built from:

+    - **Simulated users** who move between restaurants based on co-visitation frequency and rating-driven likelihoods.
+    - **Nodes** represent individual restaurants, colored by their **category** (e.g., Fast Food, Austrian, Vietnamese).
+    - **Node labels** show the **restaurant's rating and name** (not in public version).
+    - **Edges** represent **directional transitions**.
+Darker edges indicate **higher transition probabilities**.

-5. **Markov Modeling**
+5. **Popularity Modeling**
    Applied PageRank to model long-term visitation behavior and compute the stationary distribution.
    Herefore, chose the right damping factor alpha and test statioanry property.